mccoyst/tact/README.md

 	java -jar path/to/tact.jar files.jar

-This will create a new file, "files.jar.new", which is just another jar, but with runtime checks injected into the bytecode.
+This will inject runtime checks into the bytecode of all classes in files.jar.

 It's also possible to inject individual class files:

 	java -jar path/to/tact.jar Hello.class

-Like with jars, this will create a new file with the injected bytecode.
+Like with jars, this will inject the class's bytecode.

 What's Going On?
 ----------------